AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 No, Query Service does not support the "INSERT OVERWRITE INTO" command.
 +++

-### How frequently is the usage data on the license usage dashboard updated for Data Distiller compute hours?
+### How frequently is the usage data on the license usage dashboard updated for Data Distiller Compute Hours?

 +++Answer
 The license usage dashboard for Data Distiller computer hours is updated four times a day, every six hours.